-Recent studies show that there are obvious educational disadvantages in the Luxembourgish school system.
+Since the 1970s, studies show regularly that there are obvious educational disadvantages in the Luxembourgish school system.
 Pupils with a migration background, low socioeconomic background and of male gender are at a higher risk to have lower educational outcomes than their counterparts (Hadjar, Fischbach & Backes, 2018).

 The PISA study also identifies (beside migration and low socioeconomic status) the language spoken at home (other than Luxembourgish or German) as a risk factor for pupils' school achievement (MENJE, SCRIPT, UL & LUCET, 2016; OECD, 2019).

 With regard to the educational situation of women, their participation in the educational system has increased considerably during the past decades.
-In 1960, the share of women in secondary education was 36%, and it has increased up to 55% in 2020, so that women are no longer underrepresented in secondary education (Reiff, 2012; MENJE 2021).
+In 1960, the share of women in secondary education was 36%, and it has increased up to 51% in 2020, so that women are no longer underrepresented in secondary education (Reiff, 2012; MENJE & SCRIPT, 2022a; 2022b).
 The share of women has also increased significantly within tertiary education.
-At the University of Luxembourg, for example, the share of female students is higher that the share of male students (STATEC, 2021).
+At the University of Luxembourg, for example, the share of female students is higher that the share of male students.

 According to the 2009 law on compulsory education, school attendance extends over 12 consecutive years and is compulsory from 4 years of age until 16.
 Secondary education starts at the age of 12.
 The Luxembourg secondary education system distinguishes between 'classic' and 'general' secondary education (2017 law on secondary education).